 How long can a player live his career in the past tense?
 How long can a player who has seen, achieved, and been instrumental, in so much simply enjoy the game for the game’s sake, without another taste of glory?

 “The football is a bit different.
 I suppose it’s a different mentality.
-I had some trouble getting used to it at the start: in Italy, the football is so organized, here it was a little different.
-But over time I’ve adapted and now everything feels normal.
+I had some trouble getting used to it at the start: in Italy, the football is so organised, here it was a little different.
+But over time I’ve adapted, and now everything feels normal.

 This duality of Andrea Pirlo, the idea that he is separate entities as a player and person, is one that has followed him throughout his career.

 Whether the owner of a vineyard and the man who panenka’d past Joe Hart are the same person is impossible to discern even in his presence.
 Caricatured as a handsome, bearded sophisticate, in recent years the private life of Pirlo has attracted as much attention as that of his achievements on the pitch, and it seems that whilst he may be aware of this (his recent Nike campaign for a claret red boot with cork insoles, featured the midfielder inspecting it in a wine cellar), the tranquillity that dictates his life allows him not to be bothered.
 To remain nonplussed, or at least to seem so to the naked eye.

 He still wants to play football, however.
 This becomes immediately clear when the subject is broached.

 “The ambition is always there” he smiles, “when you play football the will to win has to be there, otherwise I’d have already retired!
 Right now I want to win the MLS championship, which is a tough and important challenge.
 But we’re ready to fight to bring the title back to New York, which would be fantastic for us—the players and the club—but also for the city.